emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 elsewhere.

 It supports full TCP (outgoing connect plus bind, listen and accept for servers) and UDP.
-TCP clients use the public node:net API. bind needs a synchronous bind() + getsockname(), so it uses the public node APIs that provide them when present - net.BoundHandle for TCP and dgram bindSync/connectSync for UDP - and falls back to the private tcp_wrap/udp_wrap handles on older Node.js versions that lack them.
+TCP clients use the public node:net API when possible, falling back to the private tcp_wrap/udp_wrap handles on older Node.js.

 It is event-driven.
 Socket readiness comes through the same ``emscripten_set_socket_*_callback`` hooks the WebSocket backend uses, so it